WAnother/Vim/README.md

 # Vim
-Vim Configuration
-This is my person vim envinroment, feel free to use it
+This is my personal vim configuration, feel free to use it